 A HISTORY OF COLLABORATION

-As early as 1943, University of Miami Trustee Dr. Bascom Palmer and Miami Lighthouse discussed establishment of an eye clinic to serve the local community.
-Dr. Palmer made it his life's work to raise funds and support for the eye hospital in cooperation with Miami Lighthouse, and finally, the Bascom Palmer Eye Institute was dedicated in 1962.
-Six years later, Miami Lighthouse contributed substantial funds to build a hospital to house the Institute.
+As early as 1943, University of Miami Trustee Dr. Bascom Palmer and Miami Lighthouse discussed the establishment of an eye clinic to serve the local community.
+In 1947, Palmer was elected board president of Miami Lighthouse and announced that "he would do everything possible" to start "a clinic to treat the blind and persons with eye ailments which might lead to blindness."
+In 1948, the Miami Lighthouse purchased land on N.W.
+17th Street, between 9th and 10th Avenues, across the street from Jackson Memorial Hospital.
+Shortly thereafter, Palmer announced plans for an institute costing $500,000 (about $6.5 million in 2024 dollars) to be built on the site.
+Dr. Palmer made it his life's work to raise funds and support for the eye hospital in cooperation with Miami Lighthouse.
+In 1960, the Miami Lighthouse contributed $305,000 (about $3.3 million in 2024 dollars) to construct an Eye Institute named in honor of Dr. Bascom Palmer.
+The current institute, opened in 1973, was built on the 17th Street site originally purchased by the Miami Lighthouse, under Palmer's leadership, in 1948.
 A strong collaboration between Miami Lighthouse and Bascom Palmer Eye Institute continues to this day, as both institutions transform lives through vision-related services and research.

 Bascom Palmer Eye Institute Groundbreaking March 6, 1961 Left to right: Dr. Kenneth Whitmer, former Chairman, Department of Ophthalmology, University of Miami; Maurice R. Harrison, Sr., Incoming Chair, Miami Lighthouse for the Blind; Mrs. Bascom Palmer; Keith Phillips, Sr., Past Chair, Miami Lighthouse for the Blind